k-nuth/kth/docs/utxo-store-api-requirements.md

   phase discipline and the one-handle-per-executor rule.
 Calling back in would break both.
 - **the sink copies into caller-owned state and returns.
 That is all it does.**
-  No I/O, no materializing a compact reference, no parsing, no blocking work.
+  No I/O, no materializing a reference, no parsing, no blocking work.
-  The node materializes and parses **after the handle is released**, in both modes — a compact reference costs a block-file read and a whole transaction parse to materialize, and doing that inside the callback would hold a version mapping across I/O that has nothing to do with it.
+  The node materializes and parses **after the handle is released**, in both modes — a reference costs a block-file read and a whole transaction parse to materialize, and doing that inside the callback would hold a version mapping across I/O that has nothing to do with it.
 Full mode defers its parse for the same reason, minus the I/O: the lease stays short.

-  **Deferring also fixes something, and that is worth keeping.** Today a compact materialization that fails — an unreadable block file, an unparseable transaction — puts the key in the failed set, where the caller reads it as a missing prevout and therefore as an invalid block: a local I/O fault dressed up
+  **Deferring also fixes something, and that is worth keeping.** Today a reference materialization that fails — an unreadable block file, an unparseable transaction — puts the key in the failed set, where the caller reads it as a missing prevout and therefore as an invalid block: a local I/O fault dressed up